Which Is Good for Enterprise Apps: Automation Testing vs Manual Testing?

 7. Advantages of Automation Testing

-• Repeatability and Consistency: Automated tests are consistent—they perform the same steps each time, which eliminates the risk of human error.
-This is often particularly useful in regression testing, where the goal is to ensure that new updates haven't introduced bugs into existing functionality.
+• Repeatability and Consistency: Automated tests are consistent; they follow the same series of steps every time, and hence avoid the opportunity for human error.
+This is particularly useful in regression testing when the intention is to verify that new changes have not inadvertently broken existing functionality.

 • Cost-effective for Big Projects: For large endeavors, the initial expense for automation tools and creating scripts may be valuable, but it ultimately pays off.
 Automation is a cost-effective option for systems that require long-term development and maintenance because, once set up, the scripts may run continuously without the need for additional maintenance.